+The content suggestions come in a list - columns & rows.
 This is what POP's interface looks like when running an audit report against the competition:

 As you can see, it's old-school with a fresh look.
 Excuse me for being a bit blunt, but it looks like spreadsheets with fancy font colors, and most of the work area is compact if you ask me.

 The difference with keyword analysis & data between these two competitors here is night and day.

 Surfer tells me to do A, B, and C with their density tool while POP tells me to take certain keyword variations and add them to certain elements of the page based on a weight (importance) score.